 - Volume reductions from the customer base that may result in a disrupted production and supplier delivery schedule

-Consider the following ISO 9001 and IATF 16949 requirements for quality system, process and/or product changes.
+Consider the following ISO 9001 and IATF 16949® requirements for a quality system, process and/or product changes.
 A key consideration to note; all of these requirements have a common theme, which is risk management when planning and implementing changes.

 - ISO 9001 section 6.3 when implementing quality system changes that may not be part of the product realization process

-- IATF 16949 section 8.3 that encompasses product and process design and the resulting output if change occurs (including updates to control plans, FMEAs, work instructions, inspection plans, drawings, specifications, BOMs, etc.) as well as any PPAP requirements from suppliers and to customers
+- IATF 16949® section 8.3 encompasses product and process design and the resulting output if a change occurs (including updates to control plans, FMEAs, work instructions, inspection plans, drawings, specifications, BOMs, etc.) as well as any PPAP requirements from suppliers and to customers

 - All applicable CSRs for managing and communication changes, especially customer acceptance of the changes.